panzerdp/dmitripavlutin.com/content/posts/109-not-use-hooks/index.md

 But if `id` is not empty (e.g. equals `'1'`) the `useState()` and `useEffect()` hooks are invoked.

-Having the hooks executed conditionally can make your components buggy and lead to unexpected error.
+Having the hooks executed conditionally can lead to unexpected errors that might be hard to debug.
+The way React hooks internally work require components to always invoke hooks in the same order between renderings.

-Never invoke the hooks conditionally, but always invoke them in the same order, regardless of the props or state values.
 That's exactly what suggests [the first rule of hooks](https://reactjs.org/docs/hooks-rules.html#only-call-hooks-at-the-top-level): *Don’t call Hooks inside loops, conditions, or nested functions*.

 Solving the incorrect order of hooks means moving the `return` statements after invoking the hooks: